PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-22 10:51:59
+Last updated: 2024-04-22 10:52:33
-Random Quote: Because they are the knights of summer, and winter is coming.  -  Catelyn Stark
+Random Quote: You'd have been the last lawyer I'd have gone to. - Walter White